Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 Logistics is an important factor in promoting globalization and international flows of commerce.
-Modern logistics systems economies are based on the reduction of inventories, as the speed and reliability of deliveries removes the need to store and stockpile.
+Modern logistics systems economies are based on reducing inventories, as the speed and reliability of deliveries remove the need to store and stockpile.
 Consequently, a reduction in warehousing demands is one of the advantages of logistics.
-This means, however, that inventories have been transferred to a certain degree to the transport system, especially to roads but also to terminals.
+However, this means that inventories have been transferred to a certain degree to the transport system, especially to roads and terminals.
 Inventories are actually in transit, contributing still further to congestion and pollution.
 The environment and society, not the logistical operators, are assuming the external costs.
 Not all sectors exhibit this trend, however.

-In some industrial sectors, computers, for example, there is a growing trend for vertical disintegration of the manufacturing process, in which extra links are added to the supply chain.
+For example, in some industrial sectors, computers, there is a growing trend for vertical disintegration of the manufacturing process, in which extra links are added to the supply chain.
 Intermediate plants where some assembly is undertaken have been added between the manufacturer and consumer.
-While facilitating the customizing of the product for the consumer, it adds an additional external movement of products in the production line.
+While facilitating the customizing of the product for the consumer, it adds external movement of products in the production line.

 e.
 Information Technologies

 Information technologies have led to new dimensions in retailing.
-One of the most dynamic markets is e-commerce.
+One of the most dynamic markets concerns e-commerce.
 This is made possible by an integrated supply chain with data interchange between suppliers, assembly lines, and freight forwarders.
-Even if for the online customers there is an appearance of a movement-free transaction, the distribution online transactions create may consume more energy than other retail activities.
-The distribution activities that have benefited the most from e-commerce are parcel-shipping companies rely solely on trucking and air transportation.
-Information technologies related to e-commerce applied to logistics can obviously have positive impacts.
+Even if there is an appearance of a movement-free transaction for online customers, distribution created by online transactions may consume more energy than other retail activities.
+The distribution activities that have benefited the most from e-commerce are parcel-shipping companies that rely solely on trucking and air transportation.
+Information technologies related to e-commerce applied to logistics can have positive impacts.
 So once again, the situation may be seen as paradoxical.